 A: There are generally two reasons for this.
 First, the electric system does not always align with streets.
 Neighbors across the street from each other could be served by a different part of the system that still has power.

 If you are the only person without power in your immediate area, you may have damage to the service line that leads to your home.
 You should check to be sure your weatherhead and meter base didn't sustain damage.
-Before we can restore service to your home, any damage to equipment on the customer-side must be repaired by an electrician.
+Before we can restore service to your home, any damage to equipment on the customer-side (your weatherhead, mast or meter base) must be repaired by an electrician.

 During widespread outages, we may have crews whose job it is to make things as safe as possible for the community and our field staff.
-Sometimes that means arriving at a location and disconnecting power, assessing the situation, making safe downed wires, and so on, and then leaving to continue this process at another location.
+Sometimes that means arriving at a location and disconnecting power, assessing the situation, making safe downed wires, and so on, and then leaving to continue this process at another location where there is damage.
 The actual repair will happen later, by a different crew.